 Furthermore, registered agents may provide ancillary services, including:

-Every newly formed major company, such as LLCs or corporations, need registered agents to act as their points of contact for official government agencies and legal groups or offices.
+Every newly formed major company, such as an LLC or corporation, needs registered agents to act as their points of contact for official government agencies and legal groups or offices.
 But beyond these official requirements, registered agents provide a number of benefits to companies that employ them:

-- Aside from their official services, registered agents also provide valuable accounting and bookkeeping services that can help a business to run more smoothly
+• Aside from their official services, registered agents may also provide valuable accounting and bookkeeping services that can help a business run more smoothly

 More importantly, businesses that don't have registered agents may end up falling out of good standing with their state of operation.
 Some states require you to have a registered agent at all times – if you fail to maintain this requirement, you may lose your LLC status or be barred from continuing to operate until you correct the error.
 Additional fines may include fees or the inability to enter into legal contracts with other businesses.